peachpiecompiler/peachpie-docs/docs/api/Libraries-Architecture.md

 ### Special Parameters

-In order to access special Peachpie objects like current `Context`, follow the rules below:
+In order to access special PeachPie objects, such as the current `Context`, follow the rules below:

 #### Accessing current Context

 Add `Context ctx` as the first parameter of the method.
-The runtime will implicitly fill this parameter with instance of current `Pchp.Core.Context` object.
+The runtime will implicitly fill this parameter with an instance of the current `Pchp.Core.Context` object.
 ```CSharp
 public static void myecho(Context ctx){ ctx.Echo("Hello from library!"); }
 ```

 #### Accessing array of local variables

-Add `[ImportLocals] PhpArray locals` parameter before regular parameters.
-The runtime will implicitly pass current local variables to this parameter.
+Add the `[ImportLocals] PhpArray locals` parameter before regular parameters.
+The runtime will implicitly pass the current local variables to this parameter.
 ```CSharp
 public static void getlocals([ImportLocals] PhpArray locals){ /* locals contain set of caller routine local variables*/ }
 ```